-Consistently ranked among the top 10 teams in the world, the Argentina national side is one of six sides to have won at least two World Cup titles.
+Consistently ranked among the top 10 teams in the world, the Argentina national side is one of four sides to have won at least three World Cup titles.

-In addition to the team's success, Argentinian soccer is well-known through its superstars, most notably the late Diego Maradona and Lionel Messi.
+In addition to the team's success, Argentinian football is well-known through its superstars, most notably the late Diego Maradona and Lionel Messi.

-Argentina left the continent for the first time in 1928 to participate in the Summer Olympics in Amsterdam, Netherlands.
+Argentina left the continent for the first time in 1928 to participate in the Summer Olympics in Amsterdam.
 They won three group games to reach the final before falling to Uruguay 2-1 and earning a silver medal.

 They have played in 17 of the 21 World Cups, qualifying for all the tournaments except for the 1970 edition.